Portfolio > Organizations & Professionals > Kyiv Contemporary Music Days

 Throughout the years, we had the privilege to partner up with organizations such as Art Ukraine Gallery (Kyiv), Balassi Institut, CelloBello, Word And Voice Theater Centre (Lviv), Closer art club (Kyiv), Collegium Musicum Lviv, Mystetskyi Arsenal National Art and Culture Museum Complex (Kyiv), Dias de Música Electroacústica festival (Seia–Lisbon), Docudays UA International Human Rights Documentary Film Festival (Kyiv), Cultural Center Dom Master Klass (Kyiv), Goethe-Institut, Impuls festival, initiative neue musik berlin, Kyiv Mohyla Business School, Mezzanine club (Kyiv), Minor Academy of Sciences of Ukraine, Lviv Concert House, Mishima Contemporary Music Days, Mizhvukhamy cultural institution (Kyiv), Module EXCHANGE, Muzikalkė space (Vilnius), Naked Room gallery (Kyiv), National Music Academy of Ukraine, National Oleksandr Dovzhenko Film Centre, OSTAR Music Network, IZOLYATSIA.
 Platform For Cultural Initiatives, Port Creative Hub (Kyiv), Synaesthesis (Vilnius), and National Union of Composers of Ukraine.

-After Russia’s large-scale invasion of Ukraine started, we streamlined our activities into two groups:
+After Russia’s full-scale invasion of Ukraine started, we streamlined our activities into:

 1. Preserving the Ukrainian musical community (both classical and contemporary classical) by supporting Ukrainian classical musicians.
 To this end, we’ve started the Support Fund for the Ukrainian classical music community.

 2. Presenting Ukrainian contemporary music and musicians internationally.
-To do that, we’ve organized (or participated as invited guests in) multiple events (live and online) in Europe and North America to present Ukrainian music, shed light on the context in which Ukrainian music finds itself in 2022, on historical events that preceded it, while also presenting the Fund and the needs of Ukrainian musicians based on the analysis of requests to the Fund.
+To do that, we’ve organized (or participated as invited guests in) multiple events (live and online) in Europe and North America to present Ukrainian music, shed light on the context in which Ukrainian music currently finds itself, on historical events that preceded it, while also presenting the needs of Ukrainian musicians.

 Kyiv Contemporary Music Days festival, Edition 1